thewoolleyman/boxbuilder/README.markdown

   example configuration and chef repos
 * Starts a new EC2 instance from the newly-built AMI
 * Verifies the AMI was built correctly by performing assertions on the instance via SSH
+* Repeats entire process for both Ubuntu and Centos (soon)
 * Terminates/deletes all test resources (instance, AMI, and snapshot)

 test/boxbuilder\_test requires the same variables to be set as does the 'boxbuilder\_remote\_build\_ami'